TheDreamLabUK/logseqSpringThing/docs/development/setup.md

 ### GPU Initialization Failed
 If GPU initialization fails, the system will fall back to CPU computation.
 Check:
 1. GPU drivers are up to date
-2. CUDA is properly installed
+2. CUDA is properly installed (if using GPU features)
 3. GPU has sufficient memory
+4. Correct CUDA_ARCH is set in .env

 ### WebSocket Connection Issues
 If WebSocket connection fails: